 People either hate tofu or love it.
 I used to be in the first category until I really learned how to cook tofu the right way.
 Tofu looks and tastes deceptively bland.
 THAT works to your advantage when you want to add your own flavors to it.
 Tofu is so versatile that it can take on almost any flavor.

-Chili garlic tofu is one of the easiest beginner tofu recipes.
+Chili garlic tofu is one of the easiest Chinese tofu recipes.
 The best part is that it is so juicy and tastes delicious with just plain boiled rice.
 You can also use this recipe as a base to make fried rice or noodles.
 Read on to find out how to do that without any extra effort.
 Except cooking the rice/ noodles, of course!

 This recipe is great for lunch boxes and meal planning, too.

-Make this spicy tofu scramble a part of your meal-prep routine.
+Make this scrambled tofu stir fry a part of your meal-prep routine.
 Make ahead 3 to 4 batches and freeze, so you can cook scrambled tofu fried rice or noodles.
 You can also double the sauce and add more veggies to make a tofu veggie scramble that can be eaten with boiled rice.
 Have some cooked rice and sliced veggies in your freezer so you can cook amazing vegan tofu dinners whenever you want.
 You’ll love this recipe even if you’re not vegan.
 I promise!

 Tofu: For this recipe, you’ll need firm or extra-firm tofu (not the soft “silken tofu” that’s used predominantly in soups).